preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/settings/index.rst

 Document Management Settings
 ==============================

-The following is available here, organized under three tabs:
+The following is available here, organized in three tabs:

 General
 *********